You become a member of Under One Roof by registering and completing an online application though this website.

 Further details can be found here.

-There will still be four bands, A to D. We work out which band you are in based on the information you tell us about your circumstances and housing need.
+There are now six bands, A* to D. We work out which band you are in based on the information you tell us about your circumstances and housing need.

 You may also need to provide information from support agencies or other professionals that you are involved with.